cilium/cilium/Documentation/cmdref/cilium-agent.md

       --prepend-iptables-chains                                   Prepend custom iptables chains instead of appending (default true)
       --procfs string                                             Path to the host's proc filesystem mount (default "/proc") --prometheus-serve-addr string                              IP:Port on which to serve prometheus metrics (pass ":Port" to bind on all interfaces, "" is off)
+      --proxy-admin-port int                                      Port to serve Envoy admin interface on.
       --proxy-connect-timeout uint                                Time after which a TCP connect attempt is considered failed unless completed (in seconds) (default 2)
       --proxy-gid uint                                            Group ID for proxy control plane sockets. (default 1337) --proxy-idle-timeout-seconds int                            Set Envoy upstream HTTP idle connection timeout seconds.
 Does not apply to connections with pending requests.
 Default 60s (default 60)